-The Corporate Governance Code, approved through the NCFM Resolution No. 67/10 of December 2015, provides best national and international practices and establishes governance standards for the management and the shareholders for the efficient governance, in particular for promotion and protection of shareholder rights; clarification of the functions of the company bodies; ensuring that the functioning of joint stock companies is in a non-corrupt environment; and promotion of mangers, employees and shareholders interests by harmonising the regulatory framework.
-The Corporate Governance Code is mandatory for entities of public interest and is advisable for adherence by the other entities.
+In addition, the Corporate Governance Code, approved through the NCFM Resolution No. 67/10 of December 2015, provides best national and international practices and establishes governance standards for the management and the shareholders for the efficient governance, in particular for promotion and protection of shareholder rights; clarification of the functions of the company bodies; ensuring that the functioning of joint stock companies is in a non-corrupt environment; and promotion of mangers, employees and shareholders interests by harmonising the regulatory framework.
+The Corporate Governance Code is mandatory for entities of public interest (i.e., to insurers) and adherence by the other entities is advisable.